bitrix24/b24restdocs/api-reference/bizproc/bizproc-robot/bizproc-robot-list.md

 - missing parameters or fields
 - parameter types not specified
 - required parameters not indicated
-- success response missing
+- no response in case of success
-- error response missing
+- no response in case of error

 {% endnote %}